otem/Eurorack/Samps 2/README.md

  - Full BOM is in schematic folder

 ## File Structure
 It's very important to have your samples in a specific structure.
 The root should have a folder called samples.
-Inside that are your kits with whatever name you like.
+Inside that are your instruments with whatever name you like.
 Inside them, there must be a total of 8 wav files (16bit, 44.1khz) named 1-8.wav.
 Like This:

 ![File structure](https://github.com/otem/Eurorack/blob/master/Samps%202/other/file%20structure.png?raw=true)